 But still, outdated processes persist, with organisations compartmentalising talent management into silos such as HR, recruitment, L&D, line managers and the C-suite.

-But for a clearer, more cohesive talent management experience, organisations need an end-to-end talent management strategy to break down silos and prioritise talent management in all parts of the business.
+But for a clearer, more cohesive talent management experience, organisations need an end-to-end talent management strategy, supported by effective e-learning software, to break down silos and prioritise talent management in all parts of the business.

 With this in place, you can implement a comprehensive talent management system incorporating five key areas to help you identify, develop and retain the best talent for your organisation.